olegsu/mergebot/docs/index.md

 Chatops over github issues and pull requests.

 ## Config
 The default prefix is `/bot`.
-You can controll it by adding `.prbot.yaml` file to the root of the repository`
+You can control it by adding a `.prbot.yaml` file to the root of the repository`

 ### Example
 ```yaml